-SECTION III: ONLINE PUBLIC INSPECTION FILE
+SECTION IV: ONLINE PUBLIC INSPECTION FILE

-The license renewal form includes a question that asks stations to certify that the material required under the FCC's public inspection file rule was timely placed in (i.e., uploaded to) the station's online public inspection file "as and when required."
-Licensees who do not answer "Yes" must provide an explanation.
-In order to make this certification, you must carefully review your online public inspection file and confirm (1) that the appropriate material appears there and (2) that it was uploaded by the relevant deadline.
-Some of the material required to appear in the online public inspection file is uploaded automatically by the FCC.
-However, the following material must be manually uploaded by the station: contracts (or a list thereof) related to ownership or control of the station; citizen agreements; a political file (including information regarding programs or announcements concerning controversial issues of public importance); annual EEO Public File Reports; materials relating to FCC investigations or complaints; quarterly issues/programs lists; and time brokerage agreements/joint sales agreements.
-Also, as discussed above, a full-power station must upload information to its online public inspection file concerning compliance with the FCC's local public notice requirements for renewal applications.
+As noted above, the license renewal form requires stations to certify whether the material required under the FCC's public inspection file rule was timely placed in (i.e., uploaded to) the station's online public inspection file "at the appropriate times."
+Licensees who cannot answer "Yes" must provide an explanation.
+Before making this certification, carefully review your online public inspection file and confirm:

+- that the required material is in the online public file, and - that it was uploaded by the relevant deadline.

+Some of the material required to appear in the online public inspection file is uploaded automatically by the FCC, such as when the station files its Children's Television Programming Reports.
+Additionally, the FCC uploads material such as Biennial Ownership Reports and television contour maps.12

+The following material must be manually uploaded by the station:

+- Quarterly Issues/Programs Lists; - Children's Programming Commercial Limits Certifications; - Class A Certification (if applicable); - A list of contracts related to ownership or control of the station (e.g., bylaws, articles of incorporation, network affiliation contracts, certain financing agreements); - Political file material (e.g., information related to candidate advertisements and issue advertisements); - Annual EEO Public File Report; - Materials relating to FCC investigations or complaints; - · Citizen agreements (if any); and - Time brokerage agreements/joint sales agreements (note: confidential material may be redacted prior to upload).

+Also, as discussed above, a full-power station must upload information to its online public inspection file confirming compliance with the FCC's local public notice requirements for renewal applications.

-Included in this GM Guide is a client memo that addresses the online public inspection file in more detail, including the material that should appear in the public file.
-Although we encourage you to review your entire online public file for completeness, particular attention should be given to the following materials (discussed further below): Quarterly Issues/Programs Lists, Annual EEO Public File Reports, and Biennial Ownership Reports.
+Attachment G (available upon request) is a client memo that addresses the online public inspection file in more detail.
+Although we encourage you to review your entire online public file for completeness, particular attention should be given to the following materials (discussed further below): The Political File; Quarterly Issues/Programs Lists, Records Concerning Children's Programming Commercial Limits, Children's Television Programming Reports, Annual EEO Public File Reports, and Biennial Ownership Reports.